MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-By Lemma~\ref{lem:hr-rotate}(b) and~\ref{lem:hp-rotate}(d) we have that height reducing rotations decrease $\fbalance(\Psi)$, while height preserving rotations do not change $\fbalance(\Psi)$.
-Thus we have to bound the number of height preserving rotations.
-But we already know that, if there is more than a constant number of height preserving rotations on one downwards path, there has to be a height reducing rotation that can be applied near the downwards end of the path, as all the nodes on the path will have an absolute balance of at least 2 and have positive balance if they are $\conapp$-nodes.
-Thus the algorithm will apply a height reducing rotation which decreases the value linearly in the length of the path (Lemma~\ref{lem:hr-rotate}(d)), which corresponds to the number of performed height preserving rotations.
+As height reducing rotations strictly improve $\fbalance(\Psi)$ and height preserving rotations leave $\fbalance(\Psi)$ unchanged (Lemma~\ref{lem:rotate}), it remains to bound the number of height preserving rotations.
+Especially we need to show that $\call{doAllRotations}$ cannot do more than a constant number of height preserving rotations without also doing a height reducing rotation.
+The only reason why there are two recursive calls are double rotations, where rotations might be possible on both children afterwards.
+For simple rotations, the only node where another rotation might become possible is $w'$ (see Table~\ref{tab:rotations}), as the other child is an unchanged subformula where we already called \call{optimizeAll}.
+So when we have subsequent height preserving rotations, these are all on the same long path.
+By Lemma~\ref{lem:hp-rotate}(b), these nodes will all end up with an absolute balance of at least 2.
+By Lemma~\ref{lem:noinvariant-rotation}, a rotation is possible on the lowest 8 such nodes and by Lemma~\ref{lem:noinvariant-hr}, this rotation cannot be again a height preserving rotation.
+The while-condition will make sure that we apply this possible rotation after the recursive calls return.
+Thus if there are more than eight consecutive height preserving rotations, the algorithm does a height reducing rotation that yields an improvement of $\fbalance(\Psi)$ linear in the number of performed height reducing rotations (Lemma~\ref{lem:hr-rotate}(d)).
 Altogether the runtime is bounded by the size of $T$ and the overall imbalance of $\Psi$. \end{proof}

 Theorem~\ref{thm:construct} now follows from Lemma~\ref{lem:construct-sound} (soundness), Corollary~\ref{cor:construct-height} (height of formula) and lemmas~\ref{lem:ou-runtime} and~\ref{lem:oa-runtime} (runtime).